Gasoline vs. diesel? A never-ending question and dilemma.

 11. POSSIBILITY OF RESALE OVERTIME

-Big factor in the gasoline vs diesel question.
-The choice on this part highly depends on the car market, brand, and engine type popularity in your country.
+A big factor in the gasoline vs diesel question.
+The choice highly depends on the car market, brand, and engine type popularity in your country.

-Buying a new car with an engine type that is more popular means a higher resale price, faster sale, and lower depreciation in the future. (if you want to read more on how to slow down car depreciation, click here).
+Buying a new car with a more popular engine type means a higher resale price, faster sales, and lower depreciation in the future. (if you want to read more on how to slow down car depreciation, click here).

 The used car market is more or less the same.
 Cars with the more popular engine are more expensive to buy initially but hold a better resale price.